-- .1 Performance Rewards Program (PRP) - § Establishes standard criteria to determine plan eligibility, and overall company, business area or region, and individual performance objectives. - § Establishes target awards as a percent of annual earned salary based on worldwide band level. - § Plan pay-out is based on a combination of company, business area or region, and individual performance. - § Performance objectives and goals are established to measure performance achievement and may be based on one or a combination of the following: sales (net revenues), operating margin and returns (free cash flow) for company and business area or region performance, as well as an individual component.
+- 1.1 Performance Rewards Program (PRP) - § Establishes standard criteria to determine plan eligibility, and overall company, business area or region, and individual performance objectives. - § Provides the guidelines for the establishment of target awards as a percent of annual earned salary based on worldwide band level. - § Plan pay-out is based on a combination of company, business area or region, and individual performance. - § Performance objectives and goals are established to measure performance achievement and may be based on one or a combination of the following: sales (net revenues), operating margin and returns

+(free cash flow) for company and business area or region performance, as well as an individual component.